1. Home

 Like Pearls on a String

-The Old Town quarter owes its name "Schnoor" to the Low German word for "string", and there's no better way to describe this lovingly restored district: Here, small, colourful houses and shops line up like pearls on a string, along alleys so narrow that you can touch both sides with outstretched arms.
+The old town district owes its name ‘Schnoor’ to the old German word for ‘string’ and there is no better way to describe this lovingly restored neighbourhood.
+Not only were ropes and cords once crafted here.
+But the small, colourful houses and shops are also strung together like pearls on a string, along alleyways so narrow that you can touch both sides with outstretched arms.
 No wonder, then, that the US newspaper New York Post ranks the unique streets of the Schnoor among the "coolest" in the world.

 A Must-Visit!